United States Regional Arts Resilience Fund

 “Through the immense generosity of The Andrew W. Mellon Foundation, Mid-America Arts Alliance will be able to sustain organizations vital to the distinct arts ecosystem in our region,” said Todd Stein, president and CEO of Mid-America Arts Alliance.
 “These grants will support organizations in the arts and culture landscape who are led by and serve communities of color and who have not historically enjoyed access to deep funding.
 Organizations serving rural communities will also be prioritized.
 We are fortunate to be able to sustain these vital institutions at a time when the arts are needed most to heal and unite communities and our nation.”

 The United States Regional Arts Resilience Fund will provide non-matching grants to arts and cultural organizations across the US that face economic hardships caused by the COVID-19 pandemic.
 The fund will target rural and urban organizations that have statewide, regional, or national impact.
 Grants will range from $10,000 to $100,000 and will support small and mid-sized arts organizations of all artistic disciplines, especially those that are historically under-resourced, and those representing under-resourced populations, communities, and art forms.
 It may support expenses associated with general operations, immediate response activities, future scenario planning, support for new media needs, help with the costs of collaborations, and costs associated with helping organizations reimagine their work and increase their resilience.

 The process involved nominations for organizations to be considered for funding.
 We will identify and invite organizations in the region to apply for funding on June 29, with full applications due on July 17.
-An announcement of the recipients is expected in mid-August 2020.
+An announcement of the recipients is expected in mid to late-August 2020.

-Nominations are now closed.
+Nominations are now closed, and we have invited a select number to apply in full.
 Thank you for more than 1,000 nominations of organizations in making a difference in their communities, from all six M-AAA states.